 Merrillville is a medium-sized town located in the state of Indiana.
 With a population of 34,750 people and six constituent neighborhoods, Merrillville is the 25th largest community in Indiana.

 Merrillville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Merrillville is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Merrillville who work in office and administrative support (14.88%), sales jobs (9.87%), and management occupations (8.09%).

-The citizens of Merrillville are slightly better educated than the national average of 21.84% for all cities and towns, with 23.45% of adults in Merrillville having a bachelor's degree or advanced degree.
+The education level of Merrillville citizens is a little higher than the average for US cities and towns: 23.45% of adults in Merrillville have at least a bachelor's degree.

 The per capita income in Merrillville in 2010 was $26,749, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
 This equates to an annual income of $106,996 for a family of four.
 However, Merrillville contains both very wealthy and poor people as well.